Meonardo/obs-rtsp/README.md

 ## Motivation
 1. there is a delay issue with `Media Source` in OBS, even I set the `network buffering` to zero;
-2. `obs-gstreamer` is great plugin, I can add RTSP URI as a source and play it with an ideal delay, but I have to include tons of the gstreamer lib dependencies, it's pain;
+2. `obs-gstreamer` is an great [plugin](https://github.com/fzwoch/obs-gstreamer), I can add RTSP URI as a source and play it with an ideal delay, but I have to include tons of the gstreamer lib dependencies, it's pain;

 ## Status
 - Video: